Checks

 [1] TRUE

-First, write a function to plot a data.frame, providing columns names for the data to be plotted on the x and y axes.
+First, write a function to filter a data.frame, providing the column name for the data to be filtered and the values to filter on.
 Use the example data that we prepared with our prepare_csv function.

 Follow the steps from our approach to developing functions: